site news contact

 img1

 Clicking on one of these will run the app in a container.
-In the case of "www", it will start the Firefox web browser, and it will be just like the normal Firefox (note, in Easy prior to 3.4, www runs SeaMonkey).
+In the case of "www", it will start the Chromium web browser, and it will be just like the normal Chromium (note, earlier versions of Easy may have Firefox builtin).
 From the user-perspective, you will notice some differences though:

 1. A tiny bit slower to startup.